 - Heavy duty baking sheet is sturdy and heats evenly.
 Stay away from dark sheets to prevent browning.

-How to make Macarons
+How to Make French Macarons

-Step 1.
-Sift dry ingredients
+1. Sift the dry ingredients

 - NOTE: Unless your almond flour is chunky, I don’t recommend processing the dry ingredients in the food processor, because you may over-process the almond flour, which would lead to blotchy shells from oily almond flour.